 The last point in your strategy, executing through automation and application use, is an especially key component to your content marketing.
 Being able to place your content across multiple platforms and channels at selected intervals, all while delivering a consistent message, will increase the success rate of your strategy.

-Content marketing is all about building trust over time and establishing yourself as a financial advisor so that when consumers are ready to buy, they think of you.
+According to the searchup.co.uk, content marketing is all about building trust over time and establishing yourself as a financial advisor so that when consumers are ready to buy, they think of you.
 As such, it is important to keep in mind that your content marketing strategy may take time to show the measurable results and achievement of goals, but including these 6 basics as you plan will help you move your content marketing strategy in the right direction.